Over the last several months, I’ve had conversations with more than two dozen aspiring Ruby and Rails developers, both online and in person.

 Use books, videos courses or in-person instructions, when appropriate.
 And if you feel adventurous, use docs for each of the technologies you’d like to become productive in.

-RSA Principle #6 – Eliminate Barriers To Practice
+Principle #6 – Eliminate barriers to practice

 Once you have your tools, you need to remove all obstacles that will prevent you from achieving your goal.
 There are barriers that can get in the way of practice when learning a new skill, thus increasing the time it would take to become proficient.